riganti/dotvvm-docs/Pages/concepts/respond-to-user-actions/optimize-command-performance.md

 public class EmployeeViewModel
 {
     // The Employee class has ~40 properties with all information about the employee.
-    // Instead, we are using EmployeeSimpleDto which contains only the properties which are used in the page. public List<EmployeeListDto> Employees { get; set; }
+    // Instead, we are using EmployeeListDto which contains only the properties which are used in the page. public List<EmployeeListDto> Employees { get; set; }

     public override Task PreRender()